 Next up, I’ll make a blueberry sauce!
 I love blueberries.
 Just check out this Blueberry Crisp.
 Make it and thank me later.

-Whether you use this raspberry sauce for ice cream, crepes, yogurt, pancakes, or brownies, I know you’re going to LOVE IT!
+Make this raspberry sauce for cheesecake, ice cream, crepes, yogurt, pancakes, or brownies, I know you’re going to LOVE IT!

 - 12 oz bag frozen raspberries (or fresh) about 2 1/2 cups